-‘I have the arthritis of a 60-year-old’ - Thomas
+'I have the arthritis of a 60-year-old' - Thomas

 'No regrets'

-After returning from her fourth Commonwealth Games in Birmingham, she admits her wrist pain had begun to take its toll as she finished sixth in the women's 200m butterfly final, almost five seconds off her Games record from four years ago.
+After returning from her fourth Commonwealth Games in Birmingham, Thomas said the pain had begun to take its toll as she finished sixth in the women's 200m butterfly final, almost five seconds off her record from four years ago.

 She took a planned break from the sport and attended an appointment with a specialist consultant about her wrist.

-Thomas says she has arthritis that would normally be expected of a 60-year-old.
-She is barely in her thirties.

-But, asked if she has any regrets about pushing through the pain for so long, she was clear.
+Asked if she has any regrets about pushing through the pain for so long, she is clear.

+"None," she said.
 "I could've stopped when they told me I first needed surgery on it.
 If I did that, I wouldn't have gone to one Commonwealth Games.

 "I wouldn't have met half the people I've met.
 I wouldn't have travelled to half of the places I've been.
 I wouldn't have had any of the experiences I've had.
 I wouldn't have reached any of the potential I've reached.

-"To me it was all my decision to carry on.
-No one told me at that point I had to stop.
+"To me, it was all my decision to carry on.
+No-one told me at that point I had to stop.
 It was this point.
 A top consultant has told me I have to stop, that enough is enough, and it's serious enough for me to listen.

 "I think at all the other points it was deemed fixable, it was deemed manageable, and my drive and motivation was enough to carry me through.

-"The support and everything I've had through Swim Wales and British Swimming has been world class.
-I couldn't have asked for any more."
+Thomas said she had received "world-class" support from Swim Wales and British Swimming and "couldn't have asked for any more".

 Even as the pain got worse, the stark reality of the consultant's advice hit Thomas hard.

-She says she still feels 'numb' and her 'delusional state' means half of her still believes she can podium in Paris.
+She said she still feels "numb" and her "delusional state" means part of her still believes she can secure a podium place in Paris.

-But her immediate priority is rest and recovery in the hope that the wrist injury that has ended her career does not lead to even longer term problems.
+But her immediate priority is rest and recovery in the hope the wrist injury that has ended her career does not lead to longer-term problems.

-With time she says she will come to terms with her competitive career coming to an end in this way.
+With time, she says she will come to terms with her competitive career coming to an end in this way.

-She now hopes to go on some coaching courses so that she can begin a new chapter in the sport.
+And she now hopes to go on coaching courses so she can begin a new chapter in the sport.
 After 13 years training in Swansea, the former champion wants to pass on her experiences to help the next generation of Welsh swimmers.

+- RUCK STARS: Two of the biggest teams in rugby go head to head

+- CAREER CHANGE WITH A DIFFERENCE: Police new recruits adapt to life on the beat